 Author Note

 This work was supported by research grants awarded by the Research Foundation - Flanders (FWO) to the first author and the third author and by the interdisciplinary research project IDO/07/002 awarded to Dirk Speelman, Dirk Geeraerts, and Gert Storms.
-Dan Navarro was supported by an Australian Research Fellowship (ARC grant DP0773794).
+Danielle Navarro was supported by an Australian Research Fellowship (ARC grant DP0773794).
 We also wish to express our gratitude for the helpful comments by Amy Perfors, Brendan Weekes and two anonymous reviewers.
 An earlier version of this work was published as De Deyne, Voorspoels, Verheyen, Navarro, & Storms (2011).
 Comments may be sent to the author at simon.dedeyne@ppw.kuleuven.be.

 Footnotes